numenta/htmresearch/projects/capybara/datasets/README.md

 * Start a jupyter notebook: `jupyter notebok`
 * Open and run all the cells in the notebook `explore_datasets.ipynb`

-## More details abuot the datasets
+## More details about the datasets

 ### UCI
 Follow the `README` in `nupic.research/projects/capybara/datasets/uci_har/`